"The Fruit of the Spirit"

 Although this movie doesn’t mention Jesus Christ in a reverential way, it does talk about prayer, church and features a heroine who definitely manifests the fruit of the Holy Spirit and God’s grace.
 Also, although the priest is a weak character whose breath smells like Kelly’s, Evelyn is the real spiritual minister in this movie, and for those who have eyes to see, this is an exemplary Christian story.

+THE PRIZE WINNER OF DEFIANCE, OHIO is the true story of a housewife who manifested Christian love and the fruit of the Spirit while supporting 10 children and placating her angry husband.
+Evelyn Ryan has 10 children.
+Her wannabe crooning husband has his singing career cut short by an accident.
+Not only is he angry about his misfortune, and so becomes an alcoholic, but he also is barely able to make ends meet for his family.
+Evelyn, however, has a gift for advertising jingles.
+During a brief period of time in the 50s, TV advertisers held contests for people to come up with jingles.
+Evelyn wins more contests than anyone else while suffering the abuse of her husband.
 Although this movie doesn't mention Jesus Christ in a reverential way, it does talk about prayer, church and shows a person who manifests God’s grace.
 Evelyn is the real spiritual core of this movie.
 Julianne Moore does a great job in portraying this woman who manifests the fruit of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 Although the movie contains too much foul language, it demonstrates Christian love.